thoughtspot/thoughtspot.github.io/_complex-search/about-query-on-query.md

 can even link it to other sources by defining a relationship.
 When you save an answer as a view, and then use it as a source in a new search, it is similar to doing a nested query in SQL, only much easier to create.

+To create a view, you must belong to a group that has the privilege **Can administer ThoughtSpot** or **Can manage data**.
+If you are not able to create views, contact your administrator and request the **Can manage data** privilege.

 ## View workflow